Once on the dashboard, you can easily navigate between surveys using the dropdown menu on the top left corner.

 - A percentage of response rate

 The next sections will vary depending on the questions you have asked in your surveys.
-In fact, these boxes contain information about the scores and comments that your respondents have given you.
+In fact, these boxes contain information about the ratings that your respondents have given you.

 This box will include a visual of your average NPS score